donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 | 0.27  | 0.0831   | 0.0843    | –1.4                       |
 | 0.30  | 0.0831   | 0.0871    | –4.8                       |

+*Note: Variability in the relative WER reduction across λ values likely reflects the small size of the synthetic evaluation set.
+Larger real world datasets would be needed to capture the true distribution*

-Performance peaks around **α = 0.09–0.12**, yielding a ~12% relative reduction in WER compared to baseline.
+Performance peaks around **λ = 0.09–0.12**, yielding a ~12% relative reduction in WER compared to baseline.
+It's worth noting variance

 ### Error Pattern Analysis and Failure Modes